urbit/docs/reference/hoon-expressions/rune/bar.md

 ### |$ "barbuc"

-Produces a mold builder which is a wet gate with one or more molds as its sample.
+Declares a mold builder wet gate with one or more molds as its sample.

 ##### Syntax